Install SQL Server Analysis Services

 APPLIES TO: SQL Server Analysis Services Azure Analysis Services Power BI Premium

-Analysis Services is multi-instance, which means that you can install more than one copy on a single computer, or run new and old versions side-by-side.
+SQL Server Analysis Services is multi-instance, which means that you can install more than one copy on a single computer, or run new and old versions side-by-side.
 Any instance you install runs in one of three modes, as determined during setup: Multidimensional and Data Mining, Tabular, or SharePoint.
 If you want to use multiple modes, you'll need a separate instance for each one.

 After you install the server in a particular mode, you can use it host solutions that conform to that mode.
 For example, a tabular mode server is required if you want tabular model data access over the network.

-Install using a wizard
+Install using the wizard

 Select Analysis Services from the Feature Tree in Setup.